 "Is this her?" inquired Al smugly, a victorious smile across his face.
 He handed the album to Chris who was glaring at the picture.
 She cradled the album and stared hard.
 He knew she had a weakness for waifs, ones who looked like cancer victims or heroin addicts.
 Blue eyes, pale skin, black hair…"'Pretty' is a gross understatement," Chris murmured.
 She pictured herself walking past Stephanie arm in arm with this creature.
 A moment after, the price was set, the date and time scheduled.

 They left the building, eyes protected by Italian shades.
-Their slick hair glistened under the bright sun as they neared their cars.
+Their slick hair glistened under the bright sun, his black, her's copper, as they neared their cars.
 "It will only be a few hours," Al staid standing besides his red vintage Alfa Romero, "but when you leave her house, your ex will have no doubt you got over her, and with luck, she'll be wishing she weren't stuck behind a white picket fence with Mr. 2.3 minutes.
 Make sure her husband knows who the man is.
 It's all in the ride…."
 Al's words, which trailed off and diminished in volume as Chris drifted, didn't justify her actions, nor did they reflect her true intent.
 But, as he'd mentioned, she'd only be lying for a few hours.
 This lessened the likelihood of being caught in a humiliating situation, which couldn't but potentiate should deceit of such proportions be revealed.
 She reminded herself that Dawn wouldn't be more than a shield to dive under in the face of what could otherwise be a crippling experience.
 Chris looked over at her best friend, who hadn't yet stopped speaking, attempting to tune him back in and stay calm.